Royal Montgomeryshire Militia: Cardwell Reforms

 Under the 'Localisation of the Forces' scheme introduced by the Cardwell Reforms of 1872, the militia were brigaded with their local Regular and Volunteer battalions on 1 April 1873.
 For the Royal Montgomeryshire Rifles and several other Welsh militia regiments this was in Brigade No 23 with the 1st and 2nd Battalions of the 23rd Foot (Royal Welch Fusiliers), based at Wrexham.
 However the following year the Royal Montgomeryshire Rifles moved to Brigade No 21 (Counties of Shropshire and Montgomery), grouped with the 43rd (Monmouthshire) Light Infantry, the 53rd (Shropshire) Regiment of Foot and the Shropshire Militia, together with Rifle Volunteers.
 A brigade depot was established at Copthorne Barracks, Shrewsbury, though the Royal Montgomeryshire Rifles remained at Welshpool for the rest of its existence.

 The militia now came under the War Office rather than their county lords lieutenant and battalions had a large cadre of permanent staff (about 30).
 Around a third of the recruits and many young officers went on to join the Regular Army.

 Following the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned regular and militia units to places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
 The Royal Montgomeryshire Rifles were assigned to 2nd Brigade of 3rd Division, VI Corps, alongside two regiments of Derbyshire Militia.
 The brigade would have mustered at Preston, Lancashire in time of war.
 In 1877 the establishment of the regiment was increased to six companies, with 600 rank and file.

 On 23 April 1878 the militia reserve was called out during the period of international tension over the Russo-Turkish War.
-The contingent from the Royal Montygomeryshire Rifles was sent to Fort Regent on Jersey to train with the 53rd Foot.
+The contingent from the Royal Montgomeryshire Rifles was sent to Fort Regent on Jersey to train with the 53rd Foot.
 They returned to Welshpool to be stood down on 29 July.

-Cap badge of the South Wales Borderers.